The Home Guard

 On 14th May 1940 the Secretary of State for War, Anthony Eden, broadcast an appeal on the B.B.C.
 Home Service for men who were either too old or too young to join the Regular Army, to join the Local Defence Volunteers (L.D.V.).
 This was a locally based formation being created to aid the Regular Army in the defence of the country at a pretty desperate time in its history.
 Nationwide there was no shortage of volunteers and a number of companies were established in East Lothian, including those at Aberlady, Broxburn, Macmerry and North Berwick.
 The L.D.V. was officially renamed the Home Guard (H.G.) on 23 July 1940.

-In effect, the Home Guard was a force of part-time soldiers, those who were waiting to reach call-up age and those who, during normal working hours, worked in a whole range of reserved occupations.
+In effect, the Home Guard was a force of part-time soldiers, including those who were too old for active service, those who were waiting to reach call-up age and those who, during normal working hours, worked in a whole range of reserved occupations.
 Many H.G. members in East Lothian were from farming communities or from a variety of rural occupations.
 In the evenings and at weekend these men came home, had their meals, donned their H.G. uniform and headed out to do whatever duty or training was theirs to do.

 By the 15th May 100 men had volunteered at North Berwick and fifteen in Gullane; by a week later the numbers had risen to 142 in North Berwick and 100 in Gullane.
 In fact, the number of men who came forward meant that it was equipment and weapons which were in short supply, not volunteers, and it was mid June 1940 before even uniforms became available.
 Following Dunkirk weapons were also very hard to come by but a supply of First World War rifles from the United States helped boost the motley collection of broom handles, pitch forks and antique hand-guns with which the L.D.V. had been initially equipped.